-As mentioned before, the nutrients essential for plant growth can be divided into three categories: primary nutrients (nitrogen, phosphorus, and potassium), secondary nutrients, and micronutrients.
+As mentioned before, the plant nutrient requirements essential for plant growth can be divided into three categories: primary nutrients (nitrogen, phosphorus, and potassium), secondary nutrients, and micronutrients.
 These nutrients can be supplied to the field by other products and processes such as organic manure, plant residues, and biological nitrogen fixation.

-Nitrogen (N) plays a big part in determining overall plant growth and is one of the most abundant elements in Earth’s surface and atmosphere.
+Nitrogen (N) plays a big part in determining overall plant growth and is one of the most abundant elements on Earth’s surface and atmosphere.
 However, nitrogen deficiency is one of the most common crop nutrient problems that farmers face.
-The reason for its scarcity in farming is that most of the N in the atmosphere and in the Earth’s crust is not available for immediate uptake by plants.
+The reason for its scarcity in farming is that most of the N in the atmosphere and in the Earth’s crust are not available for immediate plant uptakes.
 Most organic forms of nitrogen, such as the N found in plant residue, soil organic matter, or bacteria, are not readily available for plants.

-The nutrients calcium (Ca), magnesium (Mg), and sulfur (S) are considered secondary nutrients (a.k.a. secondary macronutrients) because they are needed in smaller amounts than what’s required for N, P, or K. Even though these elements are not available in large amounts they are equally important for plant growth and nutrition.
-Often, necessary amounts of these nutrients can be found in the soil and supplied to crops from chemical weathering or atmospheric deposition (a process whereby precipitation moves from the atmosphere to the earth’s surface).
+The nutrients calcium (Ca), magnesium (Mg), and sulfur (S) are considered secondary nutrients (a.k.a. secondary macronutrients) because they are needed in smaller amounts than what’s required for N, P, or K. Even though these elements are not available in large quantities, they are equally crucial for plant growth and nutrition.
+Often, necessary amounts of these nutrients can be found in the soil and supplied to crops from chemical weathering or atmospheric deposition (a process whereby precipitation moves from the atmosphere to the Earth’s surface).

 Determining Nutrient Needs